-Justen is speaking in an upcoming webinar with SmashFly’s Chris Brablc on 3/23: The Sourcer’s Guide to Epic Marketing Campaigns.
+See the recording of Justen’s latest webinar with SmashFly’s Chris Brablc: The Sourcer’s Guide to Epic Marketing Campaigns.

 I’ve been in technical sourcing and recruiting for more than 10 years: that’s a lot of Boolean searches, a lot of candidates, a lot of messages and a lot of reqs.
 It’s also a lot of lessons learned: what to send, when to send it, how to say it, why to say it, how to measure it, how to prove it.
 It’s turned me, in so many traits, into a marketer.